Novel approaches for the reliable and efficient numerical evaluation of Landau-type operators: Introduction

-\MyParagraph{Novel strategies} In this work, we propose novel approaches in the spirit of collocation methods for the reliable and efficient numerical evaluation of the Landau operator~\eqref{eq:LandauOperatorxvt}, to be applied in the time integration of the Landau equation~\eqref{eq:LandauEquation}.
-We next sketch basic concepts for the relevant case of Coulomb interaction~\eqref{eq:KernelCoulomb} and essential components of the resulting algorithms.
-Our common starting point is the representation as a nonlocal drift-diffusion equation, where we identify fundamental integrals of the form
+\MyParagraph{Basic concepts} We next sketch basic concepts for the numerical approximation of \eqref{eq:LandauOperatorxvt}-\eqref{eq:LandauEquation} with~\eqref{eq:KernelCoulombGeneral} and essential components of the resulting algorithms.
+Our common starting point is the representation of the Landau equation as a nonlocal drift-diffusion equation.
+We identify fundamental integrals of the form